 Scouting is thriving within Chieveley!

 Our Beaver colony was launched in Autumn 2018, closely followed by our Cub pack in Autumn 2019.
-Our Group has 24 Beavers and 30 Cubs.
+During the Summer term we are also piloting our new Scout troop.
+Our Group has 24 Beavers, 30 Cubs and 9 Scouts.

 Many will recognise the Scouts neckers - our bespoke 3rd Chieveley pine green, white and grey design reflects our strong connection with Chieveley Primary School.